Once the Counseling Session is completed and submitted,

 (MPN).
 To complete the MPN you will need:

-- Federal PIN (this is the same one used to electronically sign
+same one used to electronically sign the FAFSA)

 - Your full legal name as it appears on your social security